Chad Huffman: New York Yankees

-He was claimed off waivers by the Yankees.

-On June 13, 2010, the New York Yankees recalled Huffman to replace the injured Marcus Thames.
+On April 7, 2010, Huffman was claimed off waivers by New York Yankees and was sent to Triple-A Scranton.
+On June 13, the New York Yankees recalled Huffman to replace the injured Marcus Thames.
 Prior to the call up, Huffman hit .279 with 5 home runs, 22 RBIs, and an on-base percentage of .344 over 190 at bats with the Triple-A Scranton/Wilkes-Barre Yankees.
-On June 13, 2010 Huffman had his first career hit in his first Major League at bat.

-Huffman was designated by assignment by the Yankees on September 15.
+He got his first career hit in his first Major League at-bat.
+Huffman was optioned back to Triple-A on July 4 when Thames came off the disabled list.
+He was designated for assignment on September 15.